tejuh/MobileManufacturerAnalysis/README.md

 my_rank desc

 ```
-9. SHOW THE MANUFACTURERS THAT SOLD CELLPHONE IN 2010 BUT DIDNT IN 2009 - correct
+9. Show the manufacturers that sold cellphone in 2010 but didnt in 2009

 ```
 select * from
 (